xrmonitors/issue-tracker/README.md

 * Ergonomics feature to reduce blue light from the display, simulating blue light reducing filter glasses.
 * Optimized render paths for same-adapter and different-adapter using D3D11.
 * Virtual consoles that can be called up outside of the normal Windows desktop.
 Switch between them using look-and-type rather than laborously clicking or using complex keystrokes.
+* Instant-on.
+Starts rendering in roughly half a second of launching, thanks to the custom graphics engine written in C++.

 ### Planned feature roadmap